On Minimum Maximal Distance-k Matchings: Recognition of -equimatchable graphs

-If $k$ is odd, then for each $i$ such that $x_i = 1$ in $\phi$, add the edge $x_2^i x_2'^i$ to $M$.
-For each $i$ such that $x_i = 0$ in $\phi$, add the edge $\nx_2^i \nx_2'^i$ to $M$.
+If $k$ is odd, then for each $i$ such that in $\phi$, add the edge to $M$.
+For each $i$ such that in $\phi$, add the edge to $M$.

-In both cases, if the clause $c_j$ is satisfied, then all the edges in the set $EN^l_G(\{c'_j\})$ are at a distance less than $k$ from some edge in $M$.
-Besides that, for every $i$, any edge in the set $E(G(V_i))$ is at a distance less than $k$ from some edge in $M$.
+In both cases, if the clause $c_j$ is satisfied, then all the edges in the set $E^\ell_{G_k}(\{c'_j\})$ are at a distance less than $k$ from some edge in $M$.
+Besides that, for every $i$, any edge in the set $E(G_k[V_i])$ is at a distance less than $k$ from some edge in $M$.
 It is also easy to see that $M$ is a distance-$k$ matching.
 Thus, $M$ is a maximal distance-$k$ matching. \end{proof}

-\begin{claim} If there exists a maximal distance-$k$ matching $M$ of size $n$ in $G$, then there exists an assignment $\phi$ such that not more than one clause in $C$ is not satisfied. \end{claim} \begin{proof} By claim \ref{two-sizes}, all the edges from $M$ are in $\cup_i E(G(V_i))$.
-For each $i$, if there is an edge in $M$ with both ends in $X_i$ (for an even $k$) or in $X_i \cup \{a_i\}$ (for an odd $k$), assign $x_i = 1$ in $\phi$.
-For each $i$, if there is an edge in $M$ with both ends in $\NX_i$ (for an even $k$) or in $\NX_i \cup \{a_i\}$ (for an odd $k$), assign $x_i = 0$ in $\phi$.
-This assignment is consistent, because $E(G(V_i))$ contains at most one edge of $M$ for each $i$.
+\begin{claim} For any , if there exists a maximal distance-$k$ matching $M$ of size $n$ in $G_k$, then there exists an assignment $\phi$ such that no more than one clause in $C$ is not satisfied. \end{claim} \begin{proof} By Claim \ref{two-sizes}, all the edges from $M$ are in .
+For each $i$, if there is an edge in $M$ with both ends in $X_i$ (for an even $k$) or in (for an odd $k$), assign in $\phi$.
+For each $i$, if there is an edge in $M$ with both ends in $\overline{X}_i$ (for an even $k$) or in (for an odd $k$), assign in $\phi$.
+This assignment is consistent, because $E(G_k[V_i])$ contains at most one edge of $M$ for each $i$.
 Assign arbitrary values to all the remaining variables.

 By the construction of $\phi$, if a clause $c_i$ is not satisfied by the constructed assignment, then there are no edges in $M$ at a distance less than $k$ from $c'_j$.
 If some distinct clauses $c_p$ and $c_q$ are not satisfied by $\phi$, then the vertices $c'_p$ and $c'_q$ are at a distance at least $k$ from any edge in $M$.
-Hence, $M \cup \{c'_p c'_q\}$ is a distance-$k$ matching, which contradicts the maximality of $M$.
+Hence, is a distance-$k$ matching, which contradicts the maximality of $M$.
 We obtain that $\phi$ does not satisfy at most one clause in $C$. \end{proof}

-\begin{theorem} The problem of recognizing $k$-equimatchable graphs is co-NP-complete for any fixed $k \ge 2$. \end{theorem} \begin{proof} It is obvious that this problem is in co-NP.
-To show that it is NP-hard we use the {\sc SAT-to-Graph} reduction from the {\sc Gap-$3$-SAT} problem.
+\begin{theorem} Recognition of $k$-equimatchable graphs is $\mathrm{co}$-$\mathrm{NP}$-complete for any fixed . \end{theorem} \begin{proof} It is obvious that this problem is in co-NP.
+To show that it is NP-hard we use the \textsc{SAT-to-Graph$_k$} reduction from the \textsc{$3$SAT} problem.